 An Introduction to Waterloo Lodge

-Waterloo Lodge School is an ‘outstanding’ independent co-educational day school catering for 11-18 year olds who have a statement of educational needs for emotional, behavioural and social difficulties.
+Waterloo Lodge School is an ‘outstanding’ independent co-educational day school catering for 11-18 year olds who have a statement of educational needs for emotional and mental health needs.
 The school is part of the Acorn Care and Education group of schools and specialist childcare provider.

 Waterloo Lodge is located on the (A6) Preston Road, Chorley with easy access to the M6, M65, M62 and the M61.
 Pupils from across the North West attend the school and are brought to school each day by taxis or mini buses.